 Embrace Your Critics

 A willingness to meet consumer needs has helped Microsoft thrive in the fast-paced sector of technology.
 Over the years, the company has strived to stay ahead — or at least on top of — trends.
-That has allowed Microsoft to invest in technologies like its HoloLens.
-Microsoft has also become a dominating force in gaming and has broken into the cellphone industry.
+In 2020, for example, the company not only used Microsoft Teams in conjunction with the NBA to sit fans courtside, but it also worked with NASA to help build the Orion spacecraft and teamed up with Ireland to increase green energy usage on rooftops.

 In his 1999 book, “Business @ the Speed of Thought,” Gates wrote about the importance of negative feedback.
 He said it is important to embrace criticism to not only learn but find solutions for emerging problems.